Back to blog

 Then I went to Google Analytics to add a team member.
 I spent ten minutes navigating through Admin, then Property Access Management, then figuring out which role mapping applied, then backing out because I was in the wrong property.
 Standard GA4 experience.

 The contrast was jarring.
 Not because Railway's AI was doing anything exotic, but because it made me realize how much of my time in SaaS products is spent navigating, not doing.
-Finding the right settings page, remembering which submenu has the thing I need, clicking through confirmation dialogs.
-All of that is overhead.
-None of it is the task.

 Railway's assistant is running Claude Sonnet 3.5.
 Not even the latest model.
 Some prompts, some API integrations.
 And it made their entire navigation layer optional.
 That's the part worth thinking about.